 The state response to violence in Cape Town has taken place at three levels: through city authorities, through the province, and through the national government.
-These responses have covered a whole range of approaches, from heavily securitised crack-downs and military deployments to community-engagement initiatives.
+These responses have covered a wide range of approaches, from heavily securitised crack-downs and military deployments to community-engagement initiatives.

 Working with local organisations, researchers, and former gang-members, my research in Cape Town gives particular focus to the communities of Manenberg and Hanover Park, notorious for high-levels of gang violence.
-Manenberg has experienced military deployments in the recent past; Hanover Park has been the site for a Cure Violence-based violence reduction initiative, named Ceasefire.
+Both communities have experienced recent military deployments and Hanover Park has been the site for a Cure Violence-based violence reduction initiative, named Ceasefire.
 To date, I have conducted fieldwork in 2016, 2017 and 2018, documenting the impacts of these interventions among others, and carrying out in-depth interviews with gangs, perpetrators of violence and community members.
 Ongoing remote research during Covid-19 has been conducted via WhatsApp and through coordination with local research partners, including The Safety Lab.
 During 2017-2018 I was a Visiting Associate at the Safety and Violence Initiative at the University of Cape Town.

 My research does this both by bringing to bear lessons that can be learned from other contexts – for example from Rio’s own experience of security-centred interventions – and by providing extensive new findings based on original interviews with gang-members, community members, non-governmental organisations, and various other stakeholders.